wkan17012021/Portfolio/portfolio_react_spa/README.md

 ### Challenges

+#### Learning how to use MUI v.5

+Certainly more advanced than BS5 as there are quite a few layers abstracted away that renders the UI components and how they are styled.
+I used the docs in combination with video tutorials, code sandboxes and blog posts to understand how to customise the styling and the MUI specific named tags.

 #### Configuring the build process (minification, chunking)

 Never had to manage this myself as previous projects were so small the performance change was negligible or, a CMS plugin abstracted this away without me knowing about it.

 - Looked into the docs to find out how to turn on minification and learned from YT what it is and why it is necessary for production apps.
 - Vite's build CLI messages showed large dependency file sizes (> 500kB).
-I attempted to reduce file size after turning on minification by: using path imports instead of top-level imports (MUI's bundle size docs); code-splitting in React (React docs and YT)
+I attempted to reduce file size after turning on minification by: using path imports instead of top-level imports (MUI's bundle size docs); code-splitting in React (React docs and YT) although this is best employed with routing or lazy loading custom JS.